John K. Emmerson: Post-war

-Emmerson was given the State Department's meritorious service award in 1954 and the personal rank of Minister in 1959.
-Emmerson left his last foreign post in 1966 when he was deputy chief of mission at the United States Embassy in Tokyo.
 He became diplomat in residence at Stanford University.
 He retired in 1968.
 Emmerson died in 1984 at Stanford University Hospital after a stroke.
 He was 76 years old.
 He was survived by his wife, Dorothy McLaughlin; a daughter, actress and singer Dorothy Louise Emmerson; a son, Stanford professor and Southeast Asia specialist Donald Kenneth Emmerson; a sister, Theodora E. Sinden, and two grandchildren.